 Each "Sync Data" flow can be developed as you would normally develop an integration.
 You can read about developing integrations on the building integrations docs article.

 Config variables are shared between flows.
-That lets us enter Progix or Acme ERP credentials just once when configuring an instance of the integration.
+That lets us enter Progix or Acme ERP authentication information just once when configuring an instance of the integration.
 If we open up the Config Variables drawer, we can customize the deployment experience for our support team members and customers.
-I'll go ahead and add headings like "Progix Configuration" and "Acme ERP Configuration" and add some config variables and credentials that will be required for the various flows in the integration:
+I'll go ahead and add headings like "Progix Configuration" and "Acme ERP Configuration" and add some config variables and that will be required for the various flows in the integration:

 Each flow has its own unique webhook URL and can be tested independently from the other flow.
 To test a flow, we can swap over to the flow we'd like to test by clicking the name of the current flow on the top left of the integration designer drawer, select the flow we'd like to test Then, we can click SAVE & RUN TEST.